ggarrofe/RL_Tabular_Methods/README.md

 # Introduction to Reinforcement Learning

 This is an introduction to reinforcement learning based on the Imperial College course and the corresponding resources.
-The code inhere covers the theory and implementation of both Tabular Methods and Deep Reinforcement Learning.
+The code inhere covers the theory and implementation of Tabular Methods.

 ## Table of Contents
 * [Tabular methods](#tabular-methods)